DataDog/datadog-formula/CONTRIBUTING.md

 To ease the development of this formula, use Docker and Docker Compose with the compose file in `test/docker-compose.yaml`.

 First, build and run a Docker container to create a masterless SaltStack minion.
-You have the option of choosing either a Debian or Redhat-based minion.
+You have the option of choosing either a Debian or Red Hat-based minion.
 Then, get a shell running in the container.

 ```shell
     $ cd test/